• Menu

 According to the Colorado Encyclopedia, The Rocky Mountain bighorn sheep is one of four native sheep species that live in North America, with the only one residing in Colorado.

 With their ability to shed their winter coats in the summer, the bighorn sheep are popular wildlife that is enjoyed year-round.
-In the summer, you will find them in higher-elevation, and when it is cooler, they move to lower elevation in low-lying mountain pastures.
+In the summer, you will find them in higher elevations, and when it is cooler, they move to lower elevations in low-lying mountain pastures.

 The best places to spot the Rocky Mountain bighorn sheep are in the foothills, canyons, and high mountains including places like Rocky Mountain National Park, Guanella Pass, and Waterton Canyon.